murffious/church-blog1/README.md

 # church-blog1

+yarn install

 # local

 yarn dev
 yarn build && yarn serve

-# Add your code to GitHub
+# Add your code to GitHub new repo

-yarn install
+- will use Github for auth//integration with netflify

+# send to PROD

 yarn build
 yarn upgrade
 yarn global add netlify-cli